kubeflow/examples/mnist/README.md

 With our data and workloads ready, now the cluster must be prepared.
 We will be deploying the TF Operator, and Argo to help manage our training job.

 In the following instructions we will install our required components to a single namespace.
-For these instructions we will assume the chosen namespace is `tfworkflow`:
+For these instructions we will assume the chosen namespace is `kubeflow`.

 ### Training your model